 Additionally, in France, table conversation was led by the host and hostess.
 Everyone joined in the conversation as it was considered rude to “keep your partner to yourself … [as] people would wonder what secrets lay between you that you needed to whisper.”

-Because etiquette and politeness were so important to the French, they were also times when the French were willing to correct others and call attention to their impoliteness.
+Because etiquette and politeness were so important, 19th century French etiquette also meant French citizens were willing to correct others and call attention to their impoliteness.
 One example of this occurred in 1875 and involved a Frenchman and an American.

 A French named Mr. R– boarded a train for Versailles accompanied by a woman.
 An American named Mr. O– also boarded that train.
 Mr. O– had recently crossed the Atlantic and settled in Paris.
 After boarding, he pulled off his boots and put his feet on some cushions planning to go to sleep.